xundeenergie/friendica/doc/install.md

 Friendica needs the permission to create and delete fields and tables in its own database.

-Please check the [troubleshooting](#troubleshooting) section if running on MySQL 5.7.17 or newer.
+Please check the Troubleshooting section below if running on MySQL 5.7.17 or newer.

 ### Option A: Run the installer